 Paint markers are best on nonporous surfaces and are commonly used for street art.
 They are highly pigmented and can also be used on other surfaces like paper, canvas, and metal.
 Paint markers were inspired by the spray technique of street art, and their pigments were designed to last long.

-Oil-based paint pens, also known as permanent markers, are used to create paintings on stone and metals, and their pigments are much harder to remove from surfaces when compared to water-based paint pens or markers.
+Oil-based paint pens, also known as permanent markers, are used to create paintings on metal and stone painting designs, and their pigments are much harder to remove from surfaces when compared to water-based paint pens or markers.

 If you're planning to make drawings and paintings that you hope to preserve for decades, you should avoid using: